Yorkshire Travel Guide - Gazetteer

 A market town situated in north Yorkshire between the Yorkshire Dales and Moors, Northallerton was the county town of the North Riding.
 There was probably a Roman settlement here, for Roman artefacts have been found nearby, but the town itself was founded in the Saxon era, and later gained a royal charter as a market town.
 Northallerton gained prosperity as a coaching waystation, and later, as a railway centre.
 Easby Abbey is close by, and six miles away are the extensive ruins of the medieval Mount Grace Priory.

-A very attractive village on the western fringe of the North York Moors.
+Osmotherley is a very attractive village on the western fringe of the North York Moors, set in the Hambleton Hills.
 John Wesley preached here on several occasions, and Osmotherley is home to the oldest Methodist chapel in the world (1754).
-Much older is St Peter's church, built upon Saxon foundations, with much Norman work remaining.
-Just outside Osmotherley is Mount Grace Priory, a Carthusian monastery dating to the 14th century.

 An attractive village in Nidderdale, in the northern Yorkshire Dales.
 The Nidderdale Museum in the village tells the story of Pateley Bridge's history as a centre for lead mining.
 Nearby is How Stean Gorge, a limestone cleft known as 'Little Switzerland'.
 The village is home to a popular annual agricultural show.